How to Find and Understand Catholic Church Records in Mexico Premium

 Read MoreNational Hispanic Heritage Month History and Genealogy Tips

-Hispanic Heritage Month begins on September 15th!
-We're sharing key facts about what we're celebrating, and tips for researching your Hispanic ancestry.
+Hispanic Heritage Month begins on September 15!
+Here are some key facts about why (and what) the celebration is all about, plus tips for researching your Hispanic ancestry.

-Read MoreA Very Brief History of Sugar Skulls Premium
+Read MoreA Short But Sweet History of Sugar Skulls

 In honor of Día de los Muertos, we're learning more about the tradition of sugar skulls.
 Let's discover what these colorful works of art represent!